How to Improve Project Prioritization

 4. Resources

-5. Initiative inertia
+5. Initiative Inertia

 Many organizations can’t or won’t end failing projects.
-There are many reasons for this such as:
+There are many reasons for this, such as:

-• The lack of a ‘sunset clause’, a process for ending projects by a certain date.
+• The lack of a ‘sunset clause’ – a process for ending projects by a certain date.

-6. Low-risk Appetite
+6. Low-Risk Appetite

+Approving too many projects can indicate a risk-averse culture.
 If senior executives worry about missing the latest market opportunity or upgrading to new technology, the project pipeline becomes quite full.

 • Poor project management practices waste around $2 trillion dollars per year.